Superboy: The Shuster claims

 Joe Shuster died in 1992.
-After his death, DC Comics and his sister, Jean Shuster Peavy, entered into an agreement in which the company paid Shuster's debts, made "survivor payments" to Shuster's brother (Frank), and paid Jean $25,000 a year for the rest of her life.
-Jean Shuster Peavy and Frank Shuster agreed to turn over all copyright interest in Shuster's Detective Comics characters to DC Comics.
+After his death, DC Comics and his sister, Jean Shuster Peavy, entered into an agreement in which the company paid Shuster's debts, made "survivor payments" to Shuster's brother Frank, and paid Jean $25,000 a year for the rest of her life.
+Jean and Frank agreed to turn over all copyright interest in Shuster's Detective Comics characters to DC Comics.
 The agreement also barred the Shuster family from asserting these rights in the future.
 The agreement did not, however, specifically mention Superman or Superboy.

 In 2003, the Joe Shuster estate filed suit to recover Shuster's copyright interest in Superman, Superboy, and other characters.
 DC Comics counter-sued, arguing the 1992 agreement barred any such claim.
 In 2012, the U.S. District Court for the Central District of California held in DC Comics v.
 Pacific Pictures Corp., No. CV 10-3633 ODW (RZx), 2012 WL 4936588 (C.D.
 Cal.
 Oct.
 17, 2012), that the 1992 agreement's broad, all-inclusive language was more than adequate to cover the Superman and Superboy copyrights in which Shuster had an interest.
 Thus, the estate was barred from seeking their termination under the Copyright Act.
 Whatever interest Shuster had in Superboy stayed with DC Comics.
 The U.S. Supreme Court declined to hear the Shuster family's appeal in October 2014, leaving the district court's ruling intact.